How to use Input Parameters in SQL Stored Procedure?. Or How to use Input Parameters in Select, Insert, and Update Stored Procedures with example.

 Input Parameters in SQL Stored Procedure Update Statement

 This example shows how to use the Input Parameters in Update Stored procedures.
-Please refer to Update Stored Procedure article to understand, How to write Update Statement inside a stored procedure.
+Please refer to the Update Stored Procedure article to understand, How to write an Update Statement inside a stored procedure.

 Run input parameters in stored procedure query